arjun010/Voder/README.md

 python -m http.server 8000
 ```

-Go to http://localhost:8000/ to run the system (preloaded with the cars dataset)
+Go to http://localhost:8000/ to run the system (preloaded with the cars dataset).

 ## Generating data fact-related files for other csv datasets